vicvalicelle/quality-assurance/Sprint_8/Resumos.md

-## **Docker, CI/CD e EC2: Um Resumo Completo**
+## **Docker, CI/CD and EC2: A Complete Summary**

-### **Docker: Containerização Simples e Eficiente**
+### **Docker: Simple and Efficient Containerization**

-**O que é Docker?**
+**What is Docker?**

-Docker é uma plataforma de software que permite criar e gerenciar **containers**.
-Um container é um ambiente isolado que contém tudo o que um aplicativo precisa para rodar: código, runtime, bibliotecas do sistema, configurações etc. Isso significa que você pode empacotar um aplicativo e suas dependências em um único container, garantindo que ele funcione da mesma forma em qualquer ambiente, seja no seu computador local, em um servidor cloud ou em qualquer outro lugar.
+Docker is a software platform that allows you to create and manage **containers** .
+A container is an isolated environment that contains everything an application needs to run: code, runtime, system libraries, configuration, etc. This means you can package an application and its dependencies into a single container, ensuring that it works the same in any environment, whether it's on your local computer, a cloud server, or anywhere else.

-**Por que usar Docker?**
+**Why use Docker?**

-- **Portabilidade:** Rodar o mesmo container em diferentes ambientes.
+- **Portability:** Running the same container in different environments.
-- **Isolamento:** Cada container tem seu próprio ambiente, evitando conflitos.
+- **Isolation:** Each container has its own environment, avoiding conflicts.
-- **Eficiência:** Containers compartilham o kernel do host, economizando recursos.
+- **Efficiency:** Containers share the host kernel, saving resources.
-- **Escalabilidade:** Criar e destruir containers rapidamente.
+- **Scalability:** Create and destroy containers quickly.

-**Conceitos-chave:**
+**Key concepts:**

-- **Imagem Docker:** Um template imutável que contém todas as informações para criar um container.
+- **Docker Image:** An immutable template that contains all the information to create a container.
-- **Container Docker:** Uma instância em execução de uma imagem Docker.
+- **Docker container:** A running instance of a Docker image.
-- **Dockerfile:** Um arquivo de texto que contém as instruções para construir uma imagem Docker.
+- **Dockerfile:** A text file that contains the instructions for building a Docker image.

-### **CI/CD: Entrega Contínua e Integração Contínua**
+### **CI/CD: Continuous Delivery and Continuous Integration**

-**O que é CI/CD?**
+**What is CI/CD?**

-CI/CD é um conjunto de práticas que automatizam o processo de desenvolvimento de software, desde a integração do código até a sua entrega em produção.
+CI/CD is a set of practices that automate the software development process, from code integration to its delivery into production.

-- **Integração Contínua (CI):** O código é integrado ao repositório principal com frequência, e cada integração é verificada automaticamente para detectar erros.
+- **Continuous Integration (CI):** Code is integrated into the main repository frequently, and each integration is automatically checked for errors.
-- **Entrega Contínua (CD):** O software é preparado para ser implantado em produção a qualquer momento.
+- **Continuous Delivery (CD):** Software is prepared to be deployed into production at any time.

-**Por que usar CI/CD?**
+**Why use CI/CD?**

-- **Qualidade:** Detecção precoce de erros.
+- **Quality:** Early detection of errors.
-- **Velocidade:** Entrega mais rápida de software.
+- **Speed:** Faster software delivery.
-- **Confiabilidade:** Redução do risco de falhas.
+- **Reliability:** Reduction of the risk of failures.

-**Ferramentas populares:**
+**Popular tools:**

-- **Jenkins:** Uma das ferramentas de CI/CD mais antigas e populares.
+- **Jenkins:** One of the oldest and most popular CI/CD tools.
-- **GitHub Actions:** Uma plataforma de CI/CD integrada ao GitHub.
+- **GitHub Actions:** A CI/CD platform integrated with GitHub.
-- **CircleCI:** Uma plataforma de CI/CD em nuvem.
+- **CircleCI:** A cloud-based CI/CD platform.

-### **EC2: Computação em Nuvem da Amazon**
+### **EC2: Amazon Cloud Computing**

-**O que é EC2?**
+**What is EC2?**

-EC2 (Elastic Compute Cloud) é um serviço da Amazon Web Services (AWS) que permite alugar servidores virtuais (instâncias) na nuvem.
-Você pode escolher o tipo de instância, o sistema operacional e a quantidade de recursos (CPU, memória, armazenamento) que precisa.
+EC2 (Elastic Compute Cloud) is a service from Amazon Web Services (AWS) that allows you to rent virtual servers (instances) in the cloud.
+You can choose the type of instance, the operating system, and the amount of resources (CPU, memory, storage) you need.

-**Por que usar EC2?**
+**Why use EC2?**

-- **Flexibilidade:** Ajuste a capacidade computacional conforme a demanda.
+- **Flexibility:** Adjust computing capacity as demand dictates.
-- **Escalabilidade:** Aumente ou diminua o número de instâncias rapidamente.
+- **Scalability:** Increase or decrease the number of instances quickly.
-- **Pagar por uso:** Pague apenas pelos recursos que utilizar.
+- **Pay as you go:** Pay only for the resources you use.

-### **Combinando Docker, CI/CD e EC2**
+### **Combining Docker, CI/CD and EC2**

-A combinação dessas tecnologias permite criar fluxos de trabalho eficientes e escaláveis para o desenvolvimento e deploy de aplicações.
+The combination of these technologies allows you to create efficient and scalable workflows for developing and deploying applications.

-- **CI/CD com Docker:** As etapas de build e teste do CI/CD podem ser automatizadas usando Docker, garantindo que o ambiente de desenvolvimento seja o mesmo que o de produção.
+- **CI/CD with Docker:** CI/CD build and test steps can be automated using Docker, ensuring that the development environment is the same as the production environment.
-- **Deploy em EC2:** As imagens Docker geradas pelo CI/CD podem ser deployadas em instâncias EC2, utilizando ferramentas como o ECS (Elastic Container Service) ou o EKS (Elastic Kubernetes Service).
+- **Deploy on EC2:** Docker images generated by CI/CD can be deployed on EC2 instances, using tools such as ECS (Elastic Container Service) or EKS (Elastic Kubernetes Service).

-**Exemplo de fluxo:**
+**Flow example:**

-1. Um desenvolvedor faz um commit no código-fonte.
+1. A developer commits source code.
-2. O GitHub Actions (CI/CD) detecta a alteração e inicia um pipeline.
+2. GitHub Actions (CI/CD) detects the change and starts a pipeline.
-3. O pipeline constrói uma imagem Docker a partir do Dockerfile.
+3. The pipeline builds a Docker image from the Dockerfile.
-4. A imagem Docker é testada automaticamente.
+4. The Docker image is tested automatically.
-5. Se os testes passarem, a imagem é enviada para um repositório de imagens Docker (como o ECR).
+5. If the tests pass, the image is pushed to a Docker image repository (such as ECR).
-6. A imagem é deployada em uma instância EC2 usando o ECS.
+6. The image is deployed to an EC2 instance using ECS.

-**Benefícios:**
+**Benefits:**

-- **Agilidade:** Redução do tempo de desenvolvimento e deploy.
+- **Agility:** Reduction in development and deployment time.
-- **Consistência:** Garantia de que a aplicação funciona da mesma forma em qualquer ambiente.
+- **Consistency:** Guarantee that the application works the same way in any environment.
-- **Escalabilidade:** Facilidade para aumentar ou diminuir a capacidade computacional.
+- **Scalability:** Ease of increasing or decreasing computing capacity.

-**Em resumo:**
+**In summary:**

-Docker, CI/CD e EC2 são tecnologias complementares que, quando combinadas, permitem criar ambientes de desenvolvimento e produção mais eficientes, escaláveis e confiáveis.
+Docker, CI/CD, and EC2 are complementary technologies that, when combined, allow you to create more efficient, scalable, and reliable development and production environments.